 After breakfast, we’ll head off for a cruise onto the lagoon in a glass-bottom boat, which will include some snorkelling in one of the most renowned coral/fish areas in the world!
 You will see amazing coral reefs, as well as huge green turtles, rays, sea snakes and lots of incredibly beautiful fish, in all sorts of shapes and colours.
 Time to get those underwater compact cameras out :-))

 After our snorkel, we will land ashore and have morning tea, followed by a bird photography session.
 With the variety of birds on Lord Howe Island, we should find lots of subjects to photograph, including thousands upon thousands of Sooty Terns nesting on the beach.
-A picnic lunch is included and then it’s off for a short walk to photograph the rock pools of Old Gulch.
+A picnic lunch is included and then it’s off for a short walk to photograph Old Gulch.
 This is followed by a walk up the Mt Eliza track, for a chance to photograph the spectacular views over the turquoise lagoon of North Bay, southward to the twin peaks of Mt Gower and Mt Lidgbird.
 We will return via boat back to our starting point, close to our accommodation.

 In the evening, we will head off to see Lord Howe's famous naturalist, Ian Hutton, present an audio-visual on birds of Lord Howe Island.